BosqueLanguage/BosqueCore/docs/language/expressions.md

 }

 let x: Named = ...;
-x@<Qux> //fails if x is not a Qux and result type is Qux x@!<Qux> //fail if x is a not a Qux and result type is Named
+x@<Qux> %%fails if x is not a Qux and result type is Qux x@!<Qux> %%fail if x is a not a Qux and result type is Named

 let y: Qux | Qaz | None = ...;
-y@<Qux | Qaz> //fails if y is not a Qux or Qaz and result type is Qux | Qaz y@!<Qux> //fails if y is a Qux and result type is Qaz | None y@!<None> //fails if y is None and result type is Qux | Qaz y@some //fails if y is none and result type is Qux | Qaz
+y@<Qux | Qaz> %%fails if y is not a Qux or Qaz and result type is Qux | Qaz y@!<Qux> %%fails if y is a Qux and result type is Qaz | None y@!<None> %%fails if y is None and result type is Qux | Qaz y@some %%fails if y is none and result type is Qux | Qaz

 let z: Result<Int, String> = ...;
-z@ok //fails if z is err and result type is Int z@err //fails if z is ok and result type is String
+z@ok %%fails if z is err and result type is Int z@err %%fails if z is ok and result type is String
 ```

 ## Method Call
+-- In Progress --
 Bosque Object-Oriented types support member method definitions.
 These may be direct (no virtual definitions or dispatch) or virtual.
 Direct methods are defined on a single type and called directly when the receiver is of that type or a subtype.
 As with field accesses, if there are multiple types in a union, a method may be invoked provided all possible resolutions are to the same definition.

 Examples of direct method calls include: